Curvature-Weighted Capacity Allocation: A Minimum Description Length Framework for Layer-Adaptive Large Language Model Optimization: Related Work

-\paragraph{Second-order methods for model compression.} Second-order information has been used for pruning since the seminal Optimal Brain Damage \citet{lecun1989obd} and Optimal Brain Surgeon \citet{hassibi1993obs} frameworks, which identify parameters to remove by computing the Hessian of the training loss.
+Second-order information has been used for pruning since the seminal Optimal Brain Damage \citet{lecun1989obd} and Optimal Brain Surgeon frameworks \citet{hassibi1993obs}, which identify parameters to remove by computing the Hessian of the training loss.
 More recent work scales these ideas to modern architectures using diagonal Fisher approximations \citet{martens2015optimizing}, Kronecker-factored curvature \citet{botev2017practical}, and randomized sketches.
 Our work extends this tradition from individual weight pruning to \emph{layer-level} capacity allocation, and introduces a convex program that jointly optimizes the allocation across all layers under a global budget.